benoitvallon/titlecase-french/README.md

 ## After a quote

-- Words after a quote are in lowercase if the word before the letter is:
+- Words after a quote are in lowercase if the word before the quote is:
     - *c', j', m', n', s', t'*

-- Words after a quote are in uppercase if the word before the letter is
+- Words after a quote are in uppercase if the word before the quote is:
     - *d', l'*

 ## Special uppercase letters